The Players Centre will move in October

 The Players holds a unique place in the hearts and minds of the Sarasota community.
 After 90 years of laughter, tears, and everything in between — including a global pandemic — The Players accelerated plans to move from its longtime home at 838 North Tamiami Trail in downtown Sarasota to temporary quarters at its Players Studio location on Boulevard of the Arts.

-The Players family sees this step as the first of many exciting developments on thew way to its planned new home on Lakewood Ranch.
+The Players family sees this step as the first of many exciting developments on the way to its planned new home in Lakewood Ranch.

-Staff offices will relocate to The Players Studio, 1400 Blvd. of the Arts, Suite 200, Sarasota.
+Staff offices will relocate to The Players Studio, 1400 Blvd. of the Arts, Suite 200, in Sarasota.

 The theater continues moving forward with plans for the brand-new facility in Waterside Place at Lakewood Ranch.